Photo © Vitalalp/IStock

 • What types of incidents are covered while on a bungee jumping trip?

-If your trip is cancelled, delayed, or interrupted due to an unforeseen event, you may be able to recover your non-refundable, prepaid travel expenses (up to the policy limits), and this could include unused, prepaid, non-refundable tours that you paid for in advance.
+If your trip is delayed or interrupted due to an unforeseen event, you may be able to recover your non-refundable, unused, prepaid travel expenses (up to the policy limits), and this could include unused, prepaid, non-refundable bungee jumping tours that you paid for in advance.
 If you get hurt while bungee jumping and require emergency medical assistance, emergency medical coverage could come in handy in the case of an unexpected injury.
 You could also be covered for unplanned situations such as lost bags (by your common carrier) or Canadian government travel advisories advising travellers not to travel to a destination on your itinerary.

 Ready to jump, but not sure where to go?
 There are plenty of great spots around the world to experience bungee jumping.
 Check out a couple of our favorite locations and get destination-specific travel insurance tips to help you plan with confidence.